levsero/test_embed/doc/core.md

 `zE('webWidget', 'reset');`

 Completely resets the state of the widget.
+To preserve end-user experience, this API only functions when the widget is minimized.

 ##### Parameters